-&lt;sup>9 One expense not included in Table 7 is the cost of catalyst replacement.
+&lt;sup>17 One expense not included in Table 7 is the cost of catalyst replacement.
 It is assumed replacement of the catalyst will not occur prior to the next GRC or other applicable proceeding after the compressor station is placed in service.

-&lt;sup>10 The estimated cost presented in Table 7 assumes the compressors operate at 100% load.
+&lt;sup>18 The estimated cost presented in Table 7 assumes the compressors operate at approximately 30% load.
+Previous estimate was based on 100% load factor.
 Actual fees will be assessed based on actual compressor operation and greenhouse gas generation.